liferay/liferay-docs-dxp-cloud/user/articles/06-networking/05-vpn-connection.markdown

 # VPN Connection

-DXP Cloud's VPN feature is an advanced way to connect your DXP Cloud services to external services that have their own private network.
-This is especially useful when you need to connect your DXP Cloud services to things like directories or applications that are only accessible inside a company VPN.
+You can use DXP Cloud's VPN feature to connect your DXP Cloud services to external services on private networks.
+For example, you may need to connect your DXP Cloud services to directories or applications that are only accessible on a company VPN.
+You'll learn how to do this here.

 ## Connecting to a VPN